DrSammyD/kodash/README.md

 Knockout dependency detection in chained lodash (soon to be underscore as well) calls.

-I simple extension of KnockoutJS which allows you to call lodash functions on observableArrays and observables.
+It's a simple extension of KnockoutJS which allows you to call lodash functions on observableArrays and observables.

 Getting the value from the wrapper